My VA Health | Veterans Affairs

 My VA Health

-VA is here to help Veterans who are part of the Roseburg VA Health Care System with the new patient portal, My VA Health.
-Once we have gone "live", Veterans' My HealtheVet accounts will convert over to a My VA Health account.
-If you have any issues after the conversion, need help, or can't find the information you’re looking for on this page, please call the My VA Health Support Line at 888-444-6982.
+VA is here to help Veterans who are part of Boise VA Medical Center with their My VA Health account.
+If you don’t find the information you’re looking for below, please call the My VA Health Support Line at 888-444-6982.
 Customer service representatives are standing by to help.
-Access the patient portal: https://patientportal.myhealth.va.gov

 Important transition information for Veterans

-The Roseburg VA Health Care System is expected to transition to the new electronic health record in early June 2022.
-All current My HealtheVet (MHV) premium accounts will transition to My VA Health at that time.
+The Boise VA Medical Center is expected to transition to the new electronic health record in June 2022.
+All current My HealtheVet (MHV) premium accounts will need to transition to My VA Health accounts at that time.
 If you have not upgraded your MHV account to the premium status before this transition, you will lose the ability to access your prescriptions and other important features.
-Instructions to upgrade an account are below under "Do I need a new account".
-If you need additional assistance, please reach out to our My HealtheVet Facility Coordinator at 541-440-1000, ext.
-44428.
+Instructions to upgrade an account are below.
+If you need additional assistance, please reach out to our My HealtheVet Facility Coordinator at 208-422-1000, ext.
+7039.

-Once the transition has happened, below are helpful Instructions on how to use the new My VA Health.

 Accessing My VA Health